Getting Away With It - the most enviable of literary aptitudes. A phenomenon insufficiently studied by critics.

 For its continuation see Author Heaven, 14th September 2016, onwards.

 For gawi and Barsoom, where fast fliers are readily available yet the sense of distance somehow remains unimpaired, see the OSS Diary for 18th October 2016.
 See also the OSS Diary for 25th January 2017, regarding The Chessmen of Mars.
+See also Holiday from Explanation, for the bald statement that there are no thieves on Mars.

 The article "The Needle Swings on Sassoom" in the OSS Diary for 19th March 2017 identifies the lurking treasure in the contradiction between the reader's tolerance of natively evolved humans on Jupiter (in Burroughs), combined with the same reader's intolerance of natively evolved pine trees on that planet (in John Jacob Astor).